DOES YOUR CAR HAVE ANY OF THESE SYMPTOMS?

 WE CAN OFFER TWO OPTIONS TO REPAIR THE VEHICLE:

 - Replace the steering lock with a new one from the main dealer:

-- Pros: brand new lock with one year warranty;
+- Pros: brand new lock with a one-year warranty;

-- Repair your steering lock (possible on 90% of cases):
+- Repair your steering lock (possible in 99% of cases):

 - Pros: No time wasted on waiting for parts (if not required);

 - No recovery hassle and cost (we can come to you);

 - You can use the vehicle on the same day.

 Rebuilding the steering lock with new hardware is possible if no fatal errors are logged on the processor inside.

 HOW DOES THE ELECTRIC STEERING COLUMN LOCK WORK?